PedroSoler10/roadside_unit/README.md

-v2i_system
-====
+roadside_unit
-This project is part of my master thesis: "Implementation of a System to Infrastructure System for Autonomous Vehicles"
+====This project is part of my master thesis: "Implementation of a System to Infrastructure System for Autonomous Vehicles"

 Set up GitHub
 ------